digitalsurgeons/boilerplate/frontendguide.md

 Components should belong to their own component directory.
 For example, all general button definitions should belong in `components/Button/styles.scss`.

+All JavaScript that pertains only to that component should belong in `components/Button/index.js` and other JS files in that components directory.

 <a name="css-ids-vs-classes"/>
 ### IDs vs. Classes